vesi_logo_med_black

 Bibliography (Suggested Readings)

 ASCD.
 (2018).
 Inclusive classrooms: Looking at special education today.
-ASCD InService.
-Retrieved from http://inservice.ascd.org/inclusive-classrooms-looking-at-special-education-today/
+ASCD InService. http://inservice.ascd.org/inclusive-classrooms-looking-at-special-education-today/

 Association for the Education of Gifted Underachieving Students.
-(2019).
-2e community of practice.
-Retrieved from https://www.aegus1.com/our-work
+(2022).
+2e community of practice. https://www.2eminds.com/twice-exceptional-2e/

 Bauminger-Zviely, N. (2019).
 Social information processing among children with ASD, SLD, and typical development: The mediational role of language capacities.
 Journal of Special Education. https://doi.org/10.1177/0022466918821400

 Brown, J. B., & Sanford, A. (2011, March).
 RTI for English language learners: Appropriately using screening and progress monitoring tools to improve instructional outcomes.
-Portland State University.
-Retrieved from http://www.rti4success.org/sites/default/files/rtiforells.pdf
+Portland State University. https://mtss4success.org/sites/default/files/2020-07/rtiforells.pdf

 Capadieci, A., Serafini, A., Dessuki, A., & Cornoldi, C. (2018).
 Writing abilities and the role of working memory in children with symptoms of attention deficit and hyperactivity disorder.
 A Journal on Normal and Abnormal Development in Childhood and Adolescence, 25(1). https://doi.org/10.1080/09297049.2018.1441390

 Council of Chief State School Officers.
-(2017, November).
-CCSSO English learners with disabilities guide.
-Retrieved from https://ccsso.org/resource-library/ccsso-english-learners-disabilities-guide
+(2022).
+CCSSO English learners with disabilities guide. https://ccsso.org/resource-library/ccsso-english-learners-disabilities-guide

 Crepeau-Hobson, F., & Bianco, M. (2011).
 Identification of gifted students with learning disabilities in a Response-to-Intervention era.
 Psychology in the Schools, 48(2), 102–109. https://doi.org/10.1002/pits.20528